green-coding-solutions/eco-ci-energy-estimation/README.md

         - Shows the badge for the ci run during display-results step
         - automatically false if `send-data is also false
     - `json-output`: (optional) (default: false)
-        - will output data to JSON to `/tmp/eco-ci/lap-data.json` and `/tmp/eco-ci/total-data.json`
+        - will output data to JSON to `/tmp/eco-ci/lap-data.json`

 #### Electricity Maps Token